10 Pool Rules Your Child Should Know

 When kids play in the pool, the circumference becomes inevitably wet.
 The area surrounding your pool is a hard surface that can be extremely slippery and dangerous.
 When kids run, they are prone to slipping and falling.
 Kids will be more inclined to walk if they understand that they’ll miss out on all the fun if they get injured.

 2. Don’t Just Dive

 Often times, backyard pools are not deep enough for children to dive into full speed, headfirst.
-Diving is prohibited in water depths less than 8 feet.
+Diving is not safe in water depths less than 8 feet.
 Even if your pool is deeper than 8 feet, it’s best to encourage kids to jump in feet first for optimal water safety.
 Instead, introduce your kids to cannonballs and pencil jumps.

 3. Adult Supervision

 Always have an adult nearby.
 Enforce this rule strictly, even if your kids are old enough to swim.
 Even if your child is a great swimmer, you never know what might happen.
 Swimming without parental supervision may seem enticing to kids of all ages.
 However, it’s important for them to know how dangerous that can be in the event of an accident.

 Encouraging children to swim with a buddy ensures a second form of supervision.
 Even great swimmers can get into trouble in the water, which is why it’s always important to swim with a friend.
 Plus, it’s more fun that way!